thomasaarholt/prism-em.github.io/source-code.md

         T data;
 }

-// ... an example .at() implementation late in the filer template <size_t N, class T>
+// ... an example .at() implementation later in the file template <size_t N, class T>
 typename T::value_type& ArrayND<N, T>::at(const size_t& k, const size_t& j,const size_t& i){
     return data[k*strides[0] + j*strides[1] + i];
 }
 ~~~

 So the template parameter `T` represents the underlying buffer data type, which must behave as `std::vector`.
-The dimensions and array strides are stored in fixed arrays, and the `.at()` methods use these strides to compute offsets, such as in the example above for the 2D array case.
+The other template parameter, `N`, is the number of dimensions in the array.
+The size of each dimension and correspnoding array strides are computed at construction and stored in fixed arrays, and the `.at()` methods use these strides to compute offsets, such as in the example above for the 2D array case.
+The phrases like `typename T::value_type` are used to expose the underlying datatype within the buffer.
+For example, a `Prismatic::ArrayND<2, std::vector< float > >` is a 2D PRISM array where the underlying data is held in a single std::vector<float> and `typename T::value_type` resolves to `float`.

 I say "behave as" for the data buffer, because originally I also intended this class to be able to contain `thrust::host_vector` and `thrust::device_vector`.
 This would allow one to effectively use one template class to wrap multidimensional arrays that can transfer data back and forth from the GPU without using the low level CUDA API calls.
 For example, you could overload the `=` operator for arrays of two different types and have the underying vector types copy from one another, also with the `=` operator.
 For example, `Prismatic::ArrayND<T> = Prismatic::ArrayND<U>` where `T` was a `thrust::host_vector` and `U` is a `thrust::device_vector` would invoke the assignment of a `thrust::host_vector` from a `thrust::device_vector`, calling `cudaMemcpy` under the hood, and I would never have to touch that.
 The same class simultaneously could be used to assign one `Prismatic::ArrayND<std::vector>` to another.
 All of the metadata about the dimensions, etc, are stored host-side, so in principle this template class would allow you to use one syntax across all your host/device arrays and not see many cuda device calls at all.
 I have also written about this topic before with the approach of template specialization -- you can read about that [here](http://alanpryorjr.com/image/Flexible-CUDA/).